Brightspace ePortfolio vs. Mahara

 Sample Presentation

 Create presentations using Brightspace ePortfolio presentation templates.
-Customise the banner on the top (1), the layout and navigation of your page (2), font size and type, etc. (Figure 13)
+Customise the banner on the top (1), the layout and navigation of your page (2), font size and type, etc. (Figure 13).

-Add text, images or ePortfolio artifacts.
+You as well as students can then add text, images or ePortfolio artifacts.

 Reflection